plasne/openid-connect/implementation.md

 5. If you have defined roles for your application and you are using AUTH_TYPE=app, you must give the application permission (not delegated permission) of Microsoft Graph Directory.Read.All on the "API permissions" tab.
 This access right requires administrative consent - the link is provided on the same page.

-6. Make note of the "Application (client) ID" on the "Overview" tab, you will need it later for the CLIENT_ID setting (and possibly the APPLICATION_ID setting).
+6. Make note of the "Application (client) ID" on the "Overview" tab, you will need it later for the AZURE_CLIENT_ID setting (and possibly the AZURE_APPLICATION_ID setting).

 ### Multiple Applications